locationtech/geogig/doc/manual/source/data/diffs.rst

 Showing differences between specific commits
 ---------------------------------------------

-The default behaviour of the diff command is to take the working tree as the new version and the HEAD of the repository as the old version.
-This can be changed by specifying different references, as in the next example
+The default behavior of the diff command is to take the working tree as the new version and the HEAD of the repository as the old version.
+This can be changed by specifying different references, as in the next example.

 ::

 	$ geogig diff b2a780d7c0 HEAD
 	6350a6...
 000000...
 6997bd...
 000000...
 R  parks/23

-This will compare a previous commit (with the Id specified as the first reference) with the current head of the repository.
-Id's used with this syntax must resolve to a commit.
+This will compare a previous commit (with the ID specified as the first reference) with the current head of the repository.
+IDs used with this syntax must resolve to a commit.

-The first entered Id is used as the Id of the old version.
+The first entered ID is used as the ID of the old version.
 Reversing the order of the references will describe the inverse difference.

 ::